Transforming Public Procurement

 Overview

-This is an important piece of legislation that will change the way the public sector buys goods and services.
-As one of our key suppliers this will impact the way we do business - so you need to know about these changes and our plans to prepare for go-live.
+This will be an important piece of legislation that will change the way the public sector buys goods and services.
+As a contracting authority this will impact the way we do business with our suppliers, so if you commission services, goods or works, you will need to know about these changes and our plans to prepare for go-live.

 The existing procurement regulations will continue to apply for contracts that are already in progress, and for procurement projects started under the current regime, however for all new procurement projects post October, it is important that you understand the change.
 During the next few months of preparation, we will start providing you with updates and let you know nearer the go-live date when you may need to take action.